reactive-python/reactpy-django/docs/src/reference/template-tag.md

         {% include "../../python/template-tag-bad-view.py" %}
         ```

+    _Note: If you decide to not follow this warning, you will need to use the [`register_component`](../reference/utils.md#register-component) function to manually register your components._

 <!--context-end-->

 ??? question "Can I render components on a different server (distributed computing)?"

     Yes!
-By using the `#!python host` keyword argument, you can render components from a completely separate ASGI server.
+This is most commonly done through [`settings.py:REACTPY_HOSTS`](../reference/settings.md#reactpy_default_hosts).
+However, you can use the `#!python host` keyword to render components on a specific ASGI server.

     === "my-template.html"